uniqtem/HellgateFramework/Unity/Assets/Hellgate/Documents/ReadMe.txt

 NEX : HellgateEx
 FIX : NGUI PopUp Shield
 2.6.0
-NEW : HTTP Debug
+NEW : Debug HttpManager
-NEW : AssetBundle Debug
+NEW : Debug AssetBundleManager
-NEW : MainMenuStatus.Destroy
+NEW : LoadingJob MainMenuStatus.Destroy
-NEW : Excel -> Sqlite DB
+NEW : Excel -> Sqlite DB editor
+NEW : JsonUtil